 Why it works

-Living with purpose is self-authorship in practice.
-You stop living by default scripts and start shaping your life from the inside out.
-Self-awareness gives you the raw material for that authorship.
+Living with purpose means your days stop running on default scripts and start being shaped from the inside out — a life that actually feels like yours instead of one you fell into.
+Self-awareness gives you the raw material for that.

 How to do it